blakeb211/billcat-local-llm/README.md

 and assigning the best category out of a list you give it.

 # Why
-* Showcases an advanced NLP use case of LLMs with no subscriptions or privacy concerns like one might have when through a third party cloud api.
+* Showcase an advanced NLP use case of LLMs with no subscriptions or privacy concerns like one might have when through a third party cloud api.
-* To show an example of how to setup an local LLM comparable to GPT3.
+* To show an example of how to setup a local LLM comparable to GPT3.
 * Demonstrate prompt engineering an LLM (and sanitizing the output) to do your bidding.
 Uses a GUI to create a useful prompt.
-* Example of rapid prototyping something to get an idea if it is worth polishing.
+* Give an example of rapid prototyping something to get an idea if it is worth polishing.

 # How it works
 * Optionally enter some examples via the GUI window and click the button.
 A custom